 Portuguese language skills are not required for program participation (since courses will be taught in English and guest lectures by Brazilians will be translated into English when necessary).
 However, in order to enhance the cultural immersion experience, students are encouraged to enroll in any optional Portuguese language classes available through the program, and to take advantage of opportunities in their home institution or elsewhere to acquire basic Portuguese language skills before arriving in Brazil.

 Rio de Janeiro has in recent years received negative publicity for its high levels of urban violence.
 In the past decade, however, this image has begun to change dramatically with a vigorous campaign of urban “pacification” by the municipal government.
 The good news is that levels of violent crime are down within the city center, although some report increased levels of petty theft.
 In sum, while Rio may not be safe as Copenhagen, most areas of interest to visitors are located either on the South Side, or the historical strip from Flamengo to Downtown which tend to be safer areas.
 Other areas that are less traveled by tourists may not be as suitable.
 As in any other big city, always be aware of your surroundings and walk in groups in well-lit areas.

 Tips are only expected in restaurants, are normally around 10% and typically are included in the bill (that is, the tip is not optional).

-Many museums and some services (theatres, fast food eateries, movies, etc.) offer a small discount with a valid student ID.
+Many museums and some services (hair salons, theatres, fast food eateries, etc.) offer a small discount with a valid student ID.
 Please note that many such discounts also require the student to be under a certain age (usually 26).
 Sometimes these offers are available to Brazilian students only.

 Most ATMs are closed between 10pm and 6am, and the ones open will probably only give you R$ 100.